rvetere/meteor-load/README.md

 Meteor-esque!
 The JavaScript, HTML, and CSS files in your package are loaded according to these rules:

+### Directories

-1. Files within a "lib" directory are loaded first
+1. Everything within "lib" directories are loaded first

-2. Files within a "server" directory are loaded only to the server
+2. Everything within "server" directories are loaded only to the server

-3. Files within a "client" directory are loaded only to the client
+3. Everything within "client" directories are loaded only to the client

+4. Everything within "tests" directories are ignored

+5. The deepest directories are loaded first in depth-first-search fashion

+### Files

-4. Files that match *.html are loaded before everything else
+1. Files that match *.html and *.css  are loaded before everything else

-5. Files that match main.* are loaded after everything else
+2. Files that match main.* are loaded after everything else

-6. Files are loaded in alphabetical order
+3. Files are loaded in alphabetical order

-7. The deepest directories are loaded first in depth-first-search fashion

-8. Folders named "tests" are ignored